Nexosis/nexosis.github.io/_tutorials/websiteTrafficForecasting.md

 ## Forecasting Web Sessions

 Now that the data is in the API, we can build a forecast model.
 This is easily accomplished by calling `Start-NexosisForecastSession` with a forecast start and end date.
-I could look at the data to choose the start and end dates, but for fun, I wrote a method that will calculate a forecast range based on the data set called `Get-NexosisForecastDateRange`.
+I could look at the data to choose the start and end dates, but for fun, I wrote a method that will calculate a forecast range based on the dataset called `Get-NexosisForecastDateRange`.

 In this example, we retrieve the `sampleWebData`, pass it into our script to calculate start and end forecast dates for hourly intervals for 2 weeks (14 days * 24 hours) and then use that as the start and end dates for the forecast session: